 - i.
 Each individual employee has a responsibility in safeguarding children and promoting their welfare.
-All Trust staff must: - Participate in training on how to safeguard and promote the welfare of children and be alert to the potential indicators of abuse and or neglect in children - Know how to act on their concerns in line with the safeguarding procedures - ii.
-Trust employees who work predominately or completely with adults who have parental responsibilities share a commitment to safeguard and promote the welfare of the child. - 4.8 Multi-Agency Safeguarding Arrangements Committee (MASAC) Previously Local Safeguarding Children Board (LSCB)
+All Trust staff must: - Participate in training on how to safeguard and promote the welfare of children and be alert to the potential indicators of abuse and or neglect in children

+- Know how to act on their concerns in line with the safeguarding procedures - ii.
+Trust employees who work predominately or completely with adults who have parental responsibilities share a commitment to safeguard and promote the welfare of the child.

+4.8 Local Safeguarding Children's Partnership Previously Local Safeguarding Children Board (LSCB)

-The Trust is a statutory partner of Liverpool, Sefton and Knowsley Safeguarding Children Boards, with responsibility for the effective discharge of the MASAC functions and promoting compliance with multiagency safeguarding policies and procedures
+The Trust is a statutory partner of Liverpool, Sefton and Knowsley Safeguarding Children Boards, with responsibility for the effective discharge of the multi agency safeguarding functions and promoting compliance with multiagency safeguarding policies and procedures.